Bpit/echtzeit/README.md

 * Remove the `listen()` method from `Adapter` in favour of using server-specific APIs
 * Stop the server from forwarding the `clientId` property of published messages

-* Remove json2; users should include it themselves if necessary
 * Support Browserify by returning the client module
 * `echtzeit.logger` can now be a logger object rather than a function